FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Experimental Results

-We conduct experiments on three well-known datasets, i.e., CIFAT-10, CIFAR-100~\cite{krizhevsky2009learning}, and FEMNIST~\cite{caldas2018leaf}.
-To evaluate the performance of FedCross under both IID and non-IID scenarios, for CIFAR-10 and CIFAR-100, we adopt the Diricht distribution~\cite{hsu2019measuring} to divide the data, which can be denoted by $Dir(\beta)$, where $\beta$ is used to control the degree of data heterogeneity and a smaller $\beta$ indicates a more serious non-IID scenario.
-Each experiment involved 100 clients.
-Unlike CIFAR-10 and CIFAR-100, FEMNIST takes the data heterogeneity (number of samples and class imbalance) into account.
-Therefore, we only consider non-IID scenarios rather than use Dirichlet distribution for FEMNIST, where 180 clients are involved and each client has more than 100 samples.
+We conducted experiments on five well-known datasets, i.e., CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning}, FEMNIST, Shakespeare, and Sent140~\cite{caldas2018leaf}.
+To evaluate the performance of FedCross within both IID and non-IID scenarios, we adopted the Dirichlet distribution~\cite{hsu2019measuring} denoted by $Dir(\beta)$ to control the heterogeneity settings for datasets CIFAR-10 and CIFAR-100, where a smaller $\beta$ indicates a higher data heterogeneity of clients.
+For these two datasets, we assumed that there are 100 clients involved in FL.
+To show the quantity differences of samples on clients within non-IID scenarios for the CIFAR-10 experiment, Figure~\ref{fig:data_dis} shows the data distributions of ten clients randomly selected from these 100 clients, where a larger blue dot indicates more samples on the corresponding device.
+Unlike CIFAR-10 and CIFAR-100, the other three datasets (i.e., FEMNIST, Shakespeare, and Sent140) are naturally non-IID in terms of data heterogeneity (i.e., number of samples and class imbalance).
+For FEMNIST, Shakespeare, and Sent140, we assumed that there are 180, 128, and 803 clients involved in FL, and each client has more than 100, 5700, and 40 samples, respectively.